rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 If you do not set up a custom notification plan, then email is sent to all of the technical contacts on your account.
 If your account lists no technical contacts, then the primary contact is emailed.
-You can view the list of contacts for your account on the User Management page in the [Cloud Control Panel](https://login.rackspace.com).
+You can view the list of contacts for your account on the **User Management** page in the [Cloud Control Panel](https://login.rackspace.com).

 #### What does the Rackspace Managed Notifications plan do?

-It creates a support ticket within your account.
+Rackspace Managed Notifications creates a support ticket within your account.
 This feature is available only to customers with a Managed Operations service level.

 #### How do I set up a custom notification plan?